Register a West Virginia Foreign LLC

 Yes.
 The West Virginia Annual Report is due July 1st every year.
 You may file your West Virginia Annual Report online or by mail.
 The report costs $25, but a $50 late fee will be charged for any reports received after the July 1st deadline.

 To withdraw your foreign LLC, you’ll need to file a Certificate of Withdrawal.
 There is a $25 fee for this filing.
-You can also file the certificate online through the West Virginia One Stop Business Portal.
+You can also file the certificate online with the state’s online filing system.